How to give away shares in your business

 When you’re setting up a new limited company with a business partner, they usually expect to get shares in the new company.
 But you still want to make sure that you do this in the right way.
 You want to make sure that you and the company are protected, no matter what might happen in the future.
 When we start a business with someone we often assume that this should be a 50:50 split between the business partners, but you don’t have to go this way.
 You should both have different classes of shares to allow you to pay different dividends if you decide to, and you do not have to give the same number of shares to each business partner.

-When you give shares in your company to reward them, it’s a great way to keep people motivated and make them feel that they’re part of the family.
+When you give shares in your company to employees to reward them, This is a great way to keep people motivated and make them feel that they’re part of the future of the company.

 You may already have staff who are vital to the business.
 You want to incentivise them, make them feel that this is their business too – that they’re more than just an employee.
 And you want them to stick around and continue working for your company.